bquenin/interpreter/README.md

 # Interpreter

-This application can translate text captured from any application running on your computer.
-You just need to specify which window you want to sample and how often.
+This app can translate text captured from any application running on your computer.
+You just need to specify which window you want to sample and that's it.

-The application uses Google Cloud Vision and Cloud Translate APIs to:
+The app uses Google Cloud Vision and Cloud Translate APIs to:
 * Extract the text on-screen
 * Translate it to a given language